FouadWahabi/cpu-monitor/README.md

 ### With using Docker

-To run the application in Docker, you can use `docker-compose` :
+Use `docker-compose` to run the application :
 ```
 docker-compose up
 ```